brsaidas/tasks/README.md

 # tasks-and-projects
 Some programming tasks

-this repository contains several projects, personal and academic of smaller size
+This repository contains several projects, personal and academic of smaller size

 ### project-nave demo